axieinfinity/ronin-documentation/docs/node-operators/mainnet/bridge.md

       - db
 ```

-3. Create an `.env` file
+4. Create an `.env` file.
+This file contains configuration parameters for your node.

-Create `.env`

 ```
 vim .env
 ```

-copy this content to the file
+5. Copy this code block to the file:

 ```
 ETHEREUM_ENDPOINT=your-ethereum-endpoint